Lead the next generation of audio engineers

 You'll receive written feedback on work you hand in to help you understand your grade and develop your skills.
 For your individual project you'll produce a written report, have a viva (a presentation and question/answer session) and also show your project on our demo day, which our external advisory board attend.

 The growth of the electronics industry means demand for new engineers is always high.
-We have the highest proportion of graduates finding employment within one year of finishing their studies (UK engineering and technology graduates LEO data set, June 2017).
 Our students enter a wide range of jobs, not just in electronic engineering, but in a variety of related fields such as software programming and hardware development

 For those wishing to take different career paths, the transferable skills you'll develop are highly valuable.
 Mathematics, programming, team working and technical management are sought after in a huge range of sectors, from media to financial services.
 Recent employers have included Jaguar Land Rover, IBM, Qinetiq, ARM, BBC, BT and Network Rail.
 Find out more about our graduate destinations and graduate profiles.